3DBAG/roofer/README.md

 - Usable either as a command line application or as a library with C++ and Python bindings.
 - With the CLI application the building models are outputted to a [CityJSONSequence](https://www.cityjson.org/cityjsonseq/) file.

+## Documentation and Source Code

-Documentation is provided at https://3dbag.github.io/roofer/ The source code is available at https://github.com/3DBAG/roofer
+Documentation is provided at [https://3dbag.github.io/roofer/](https://3dbag.github.io/roofer/) The source code is available at [https://github.com/3DBAG/roofer](https://github.com/3DBAG/roofer)

 > [!CAUTION]
 > Roofer is currently still under active development and subject to breaking changes.